Direct measurement of the Wigner time-delay for the scattering of light by a single atom

 In conclusion, we have measured the time-delay introduced by an individual atom in an essentially elastic scattering process.
 We have found delays as large as $42$~ns in good agreement with the theoretical limit predicted by the optical Bloch equations.
 In the future it will be interesting to extend these measurements to the case of dense ensembles of cold interacting atoms to probe collective scattering~\cite{Lagendijk1996}.\\

-We acknowledge support from the E.U. through the ERC Starting Grant ARENA, and from the Triangle de la Physique.
-We thank T.~Lahaye, A.~Vernier and A.~Aspect for useful discussions.
+We acknowledge support from the E.U. through the ERC Starting Grant ARENA and the Integrated Project AQUTE, and from the Triangle de la Physique.
+We thank G.~Labeyrie, T.~Lahaye, A.~Vernier and A.~Aspect for useful discussions.